 North Korean ballistic missile tests over the past eight months have been a significant cause of concern in the United States and around the world.
 Recently, the U.S. has taken an increasingly aggressive posture, culminating in Donald Trump’s speech to the UN General Assembly, during which he threatened to “totally destroy North Korea” in defense of the U.S. or its allies.
-In the shadow of this growing crisis, experts both within and outside of the government are debating if the use of U.S. missile defense systems to intercept North Korean test missiles may be the better response.
+In the shadow of this growing crisis, experts both within and outside of government are debating whether using U.S. missile defense systems to intercept North Korean test missiles is the better response.
 Given the complex security situation, it is important to examine a brief history of missile defense to understand why the U.S cannot rely upon it to solve the North Korean situation.

 What is Missile Defense?

-In order to understand missile defense, it is necessary to know what a ballistic missile is and how analysis of these weapons is conducted.
+“Missile defense” refers to systems designed to shoot down ballistic missiles, the primary vehicle used to deliver nuclear weapons.
 A ballistic missile is a weapon with a high, arcing trajectory which is initially rocket-powered and guided, but which free-falls on its descent.
 These weapons can be short, medium, or long range (over 5,500km in the case of an ICBM), and their flight patterns have three phases:

 - Boost: The missile is being launched and rockets engage.
 It is difficult to destroy the missile in this phase because it is relatively short and a defense system would need to be nearby to respond in time.